andreskull2/eSports/README.md

 ## 🚀 About the Project

 This project was built during **NLW #9 – eSports**, an online and free event held by Rocketseat between **September 11 and 18, 2022**.
-Although it was launched some time ago, I used it as a hands-on challenge to **practice foundational HTML and CSS concepts** as part of my current Full Stack training.
+Although it was launched some time ago, I used it as a hands-on challenge to **practice foundational HTML and CSS concepts** during my Full Stack training journey.

 The challenge was to create an **interface inspired by the gaming universe**, working as a link aggregator: